2csqd2/2csqd2.github.io/journal.md

 ### 4/25/2020
 I woke up at 9:00am and made pancakes and bacon for the kids (since Palmer asked the night before).
 I played off and on with Harper and Palmer and watched various shows and movies.
 At about noon we went outside and played for about an hour.
 I showed Tyler how to use the oven, and he warmed chicken nuggets for dinner around 5pm.

+### 4/25/2020
+I woke up at around 8:30am and made Palmer a bagel while I was getting food and coffee.
+Harper woke up about 30 minutes later, so I made her oatmeal.
+I played off and on with Harper and Palmer and watched various shows and movies.
+At about noon we went outside and played for about an hour.
+Tyler made turkey chilli for dinner with guidance.